ibm-cloud-docs/containers/cs_versions_130.md

 {: caption="Changes to VPE gateways in version 1.30" caption-side="bottom"}

 * For clusters updated to 1.30, these VPE Gateways should already exist since they would have been created when the cluster was at 1.28 or 1.29.
-These VPE Gateways are shared by all resources in the VPC, and when they are first created will change the IP addresses associated with these services as well as restrict access to them.
+These VPE Gateways are shared by all resources in the VPC, and when they are first created, they change the IP addresses associated with these services as well as restrict access to them.

 If any resources in the VPC are using any of these services where the VPE Gateway does not yet exist, you must the actions described below both before and possibly during the update to ensure the resources still have access.